DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

   - Windows: `R_LIBS_USER="C:/R/library"`
   - Linux: `R_LIBS_USER="~/R/library"`

-Now let’s see if the library path you made works.
+Save and close to recognize the .Renviron file.

   - Save and close the `.Renviron` file.
   - Close RStudio

+Let’s check your project directory.
+While you may have additional files or folders (for example, when you initialized your repo you may have created `.gitignore` or `README.md`), you should have at least the following folders and files,

+    portfolio-last-first/
+        |-- .Renviron
+        `-- portfolio-last-first.Rproj

+Remember, every time you create a new project (with or without version control), paste a copy of the `.Renviron` file at the top level of the project directory.

+## install packages

+Now let’s see if the library path you made works.

   - Re-open the R project for your portfolio
   - Find the RStudio pane with *Packages* in its ribbon.
 Select *Packages \> Install*